Here are the top Institutional holders of American Water Works Company Inc. (AWK) shares

-American Water Works Company Inc. (NYSE: AWK) is -10.86% lower on its value in year-to-date trading and has touched a low of $122.77 and a high of $173.87 in the current 52-week trading range.
+American Water Works Company Inc. (NYSE: AWK) is -7.74% lower on its value in year-to-date trading and has touched a low of $122.77 and a high of $173.87 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AWK stock was last observed hovering at around $138.24 in the last trading session, with the day’s loss setting it -2.37%.
+The AWK stock was last observed hovering at around $137.67 in the last trading session, with the day’s gains setting it 2.96% off its average median price target of $160.00 for the next 12 months.
+It is also 23.98% off the consensus price target high of $185.00 offered by 14 analysts, but current levels are -4.95% lower than the price target low of $134.00 for the same period.

 Sponsored

-The stock witnessed a -12.61% loss in the last 1 month and extending the period to 3 months gives it a -12.16%, and is -1.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.22% over the week and 2.20% over the month.
+The stock witnessed a -7.30% gain in the last 1 month and extending the period to 3 months gives it a -10.42%, and is 1.73% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.35% over the week and 2.44% over the month.

 American Water Works Company Inc. (AWK) Analyst Forecasts